emilroy/BinaryToDecimal/README.md

 # BinaryToDecimal
-Game on Arduino platform to help you convert from a 4 bit unsigned binary number to decimal
+Game on Arduino platform to help you convert from a 4 bit unsigned binary number to decimal You will need to open up the Serial Monitor to view the numbers
 # Supplies
 This project needs:
 x1 Arduino Mega 2560 (though you should be able to change this)